Plant Operator Course Requirements, Fees, and Where to Study

 Why Become a Plant Operator?

-- High Demand: As Kenya's infrastructure continues to develop, the demand for plant operators is rising.
-This means plenty of job opportunities are available in the construction industry.
+1. High Demand: As Kenya strides forward in infrastructure development, the need for skilled plant operators is soaring.
+This growth translates to abundant job opportunities for you in the construction industry.

 Plant Operator Course Requirements

-- Passport Size Photos: You must provide 4-5 colored passport-size photos for documentation.
+3. Passport Size Photos: Get ready for your close-up!
+You'll need 4-5 colored passport-size photos for documentation purposes.

-- Training Boots: As plant operators work in environments that require safety gear, you will need to have training boots for practical sessions.
+4. Training Boots: Safety first!
+Since you'll be working in environments that require protective gear, sturdy training boots are essential for all practical sessions.

 Plant Operator Course Fees